-RSPB’s David Smith told us of trialling targeted predator control and habitat manipulation (there’s a perfect ratio of rushes to open ground), while GWCT’s Andrew Hoodless reported on selective use of electric fencing, BTO’s Rachel Taylor updated us on tracking curlew (no point when they’re alarmed – listen here), sheep farmers talked of cultural livestock, and a professor of conservation science ‘disrupted’ the audience to open ourselves up to different views and debate in seeking the holy grail of non-adversarial conservation partnership press releases.
+RSPB’s researchers told us of trialling targeted predator control and habitat manipulation (there’s a perfect ratio of rushes to open ground), while GWCT’s researcher reported on selective use of electric fencing, BTO’s Rachel Taylor updated us on tracking curlew (no point when they’re alarmed – listen here), sheep farmers talked of cultural livestock, and a professor of conservation science ‘disrupted’ the audience on opening ourselves up to different views and debate in seeking a holy grail of non-adversarial conservation partnerships.

-For me, this is a green light for various ‘curlew collaboratives’ to push on, especially when there’s no blood on the hands of those not wishing to engage with the grittier elements of conservation.
+There is no time for tribalism – non-partisan ‘curlew collaboratives’ are required to to push on.
 We cannot sit on our hands any longer.
-Too much has been loved, listened or written, via poem or research, for us to abandon this bird and for it to become a merely a badge on a lapel.
+Too much has been loved, listened or written, via poem or research, for us to abandon this bird and for it to become a merely a conservation lapel badge.